arsanig/coa-astro/src/posts/words-of-wisdom/the-richness-of-the-holy-communion.md

 ---

 <p>In the name of the Father, the Son, the Holy Spirit one God Amen.</p>
 <p>We are excited to be with Fr.
-Lazarus St. Anthony, from St. Anthony&#8217;s Monastery, Egypt through the newly established Words of Wisdom branch.</p>
+Lazarus St. Anthony, from St. Anthony's Monastery, Egypt through the newly established Words of Wisdom branch.</p>
 <p>This video was of course used with his blessing.</p>
 <p>&nbsp;</p>